BioKIC/symbiota-docs/content/coll_manager/upload/links/_index.en.md

 **General Resource:** a URL to an external resource (e.g., record in a non-Symbiota database, repository for field notes) that provides information or extended data relating to the occurrence

-A template for this upload type can be found here[LINK].
+A template for this upload type can be found [here](https://biokic.github.io/symbiota-docs/documents/GeneralResourceUploadTemplate.xlsx).

 The required fields for this upload type are (1) a subject identifier for the occurrence you are linking to (occurrenceID, catalog number, and/or other catalog number), (2) association type (selected from the pulldown menu in the portal), (3) relationships type (selected from the pulldown menu in the portal), and (4) resourceUrl.
 The resourceUrl should be a link to the external resource that you would like to be associated with your records.